 If you’re physically able, following an accident involving an Uber or Lyft car, make sure you gather as much information as possible.
 While waiting for the police, be sure to document the scene of the accident.

-Be sure to take pictures and videos of the accident scene, damage to the car involved, and any injuries you sustained as a result of the accident.
+Be sure to take pictures and videos of the accident scene, damage to the car involved, and document any injuries you sustained as a result of the accident.
 If there were witnesses, their testimony could long a long way in case of a dispute.
 Get their contact information and ask them to give their statement to the police.

 Most importantly, ensure you get the driver’s contact information.
 Be sure to write down the following information: